Alacant2804/Tic-Tac-Toe/README.md

 - [License](#license)

 ## Introduction 🚀
 Welcome to the Tic Tac Toe Game!
 This is a simple implementation of the classic Tic Tac Toe game built using HTML, CSS, and JavaScript.
+Online preview [here](https://alacant2804.github.io/Tic-Tac-Toe/)

 ## Features 🌟
 - Two-player gameplay (X and O)